 Jane Schneeloch, Office Manager

 Jane came to the Drama Studio after she retired from teaching English at East Hartford High School for 35 years.
 She received Bachelor’s and Master’s degrees in English at Westfield State College.
 She has led writing groups for senior citizens, incarcerated women, and adolescents.
-Her poetry has been published in several journals, and her two collections: Climbing to the Moon and Turning Over Leaves.
+Her poetry has been published in several journals, and she has written two collections: Climbing to the Moon and Turning Over Leaves.
 She has been a part of Doug Foresta’s playwriting classes, and her plays In Hiding and The Test were produced as part of the Drama Studio’s 2008 and 2013 Winter Shorts Festivals, respectively.